What is the Best Tool Box?

-Tool Belts: A multi-pocketed separate belt, which can be worn over your existing belt.
+Tool Belts are a multi-pocketed separate belt, which can be worn over your existing belt.
 They are designed to carry an array of different types of tools, while allowing the convenience of having them quickly accessible to the worker.
 This is a great option when you are working on a project that requires a variety of tools to complete it.

 A good main Tool Box will be: strong, durable, contain multiple cabinets, each with multiple drawers (some with dividers), in order to neatly store a wide variety and large amount of the most commonly used tools.

-Tool Holsters: Have slots in them to run your belt through in order to attach them to your belt.
+Tool Holsters have slots in them to run your belt through in order to attach them to your belt.
 They are designed to carry individual tools, such as a hammer, or a pair of pruners.
 If you are using one particular tool to complete a project, but at times, need to have both hands free, a Tool Holster is a great option.

 Click on any of the Links under each section above, for any of my Recommended Suppliers, to see their offerings for each type.
 Purchase the items that suit your needs.